lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 							<div class="box">
 								<div class="callout-title"> <div class="callout-title-inner"> Atomize, Downsize, Layoff </div> </div>
 								<p><b>Xeno</b> escapes on foot, all other forms of transportation either killed or destroyed.
 Admist the dark auras of hellhounds, <b>Xeno</b> senses something amiss.
 He soon realizes that he is being followed by a seperate entity as well.</p>
-								<p>While hurriedly trying to make a boat, a headless dog bursts into the clearing.
-We discover the true purpose of the town: the <b>Crown Prince</b> was attempting to create an army of unkillable creatures.
+								<p>While hurriedly trying to make a boat, a headless dog bursts into the clearing. <b>Xeno's</b> discovers the true purpose of the town.  <b>Damaeth</b> was attempting to create an army of unkillable creatures.
 This headless dog is the only living survivor.
 Sensing no ill will, we let it climb into our boat and cross the water.</p>
 								<p><b>Xenos</b> arrives back in the capital through less-than-legal means.
 Concerned about the dog's headless nature, <b>Xenos</b> crafts it a head, and with a little magic and a blue handkerchief, it becomes a completely normal Pyrenees dog.</p>
-								<p>On the way to the castle through the catacombs, the <b>Crown Prince's</b> men stop us, attempting to arrest us under the pretense of causing the village's destruction.
+								<p>On the way to the castle through the catacombs, the <b>Damaeth's</b> men stop us, attempting to arrest us under the pretense of causing the village's destruction.
 In a massive stroke of luck, we are summoned to <b>Levana's</b> chambers by a very upset <b>Ithe</b>.</p>
 							</div>
 							<div class="box">
 								<div class="callout-title"> <div class="callout-title-inner">  Kill Yourself, Come On Do Us All a Favour  </div> </div>